 You will complete two assignments.
 One will address a whole-school issue, such as behaviour or inclusion.
 The other will involve an action research project designed to develop an aspect of your work in the classroom.

-At the Institute of Education we recognise the uniqueness of every student and we address our teaching to suit your individual needs.
+At the Institute of Education, we address our teaching to suit your individual needs.
 The structure of our postgraduate courses gives you the opportunity to create your own tailor-made course, shaping our programme to suit your needs and your personal career aspirations.

-Tutors are internationally or nationally renowned and their research regularly has a direct impact on school curricula and learning techniques, both in the UK and abroad.
+Your tutors are internationally or nationally renowned experts, and their research regularly has a direct impact on school curricula and learning techniques — both in the UK and abroad.
 As experts in their field, their research also directly informs the focus and content of your course.